-Figure 2.
-The Wobblers, Concept Design, LuxCity, 2012.
+The Wobblers, Concept Design, LuxCityw, 2012

+might come to be an entire interactive field of light for people to walk through.
 The projects undertaken in Christchurch required economy of means.
 The projects had to be transported from Auckland to Christchurch (ideally within the standard airline luggage limits), be erected within a day for a single night event and then removed without trace of waste at the end of the night.
-This moved students into the direction to explore the qualities of light and lightness, both the medium of light and materials with physical lightweight characteristics.
+This moved students into the direction to explore the qualities of light and lightness, both the medium of light and materials with physical light-weight characteristics.
 The following case studies examine some of these issues.